geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-21/meeting-transcript.md

 They don't know flags, what flags are they now?

 ##### **Wozeparrot** [[00:52:57](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=3177)]
 They said it's slow and then I tell them, oh, did you try this flag?
 Which flag?
 Yeah, which flag they said about?
-They say beam takes too long.
+They say BEAM takes too long.
 Well, yeah.
-You tell them the beam optimization flags you can do, like beam min progress.
+You tell them the BEAM optimization flags you can do, like BEAM min progress.

 ##### **Geohot** [[00:53:14](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=3194)]
 Wait, you might just not work because you're not a speaker.